ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ```

 Finally, you create a snippet by using the call to the `fmt` or `fmta` function in place of a node table.
-At the risk of getting boring---I know I'm going slowly here, but I want to make sure everyone understands---here are the `\texttt`, `\frac`, and `equation` examples as complete snippets.
+At the risk of getting boring---I know I'm going slowly here, but I want to fully list all steps---here are the `\texttt`, `\frac`, and `equation` examples as complete snippets.

 ```lua
 -- Examples of complete snippets using fmt and fmta